DavidAllmon/QuickQReate/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is distributed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

 ---